vladysor/SensEdu/docs/Projects/EMG.md

 ## Biological Background

-First, we need to understand what we are trying to measure.
+First, we need to establish an understand of what we are trying to measure.

-The most important thing that we need to look at is called [Neuromuscular Junction](https://en.wikipedia.org/wiki/Neuromuscular_junction) (NMJ).
-It is a specialized [synapse](https://en.wikipedia.org/wiki/Synapse) that connects [motor neurons](https://www.simplypsychology.org/motor-neuron.html) and skeletal muscle fibers.
-It is the main part that is responsible for converting our neural signals to muscle contraction.
-Let's break it down how NMJ works.

 {: .TIP}
 Highly recommended to watch the video [Neuromuscular Junction](https://youtu.be/_k6QINRcdV4?si=TG5Yw0wvDcTJtR6G) by [Byte Size Med].

+The most important structure that we need to focus on is the [Neuromuscular Junction](https://en.wikipedia.org/wiki/Neuromuscular_junction) (NMJ).
+This is a specialized [synapse](https://en.wikipedia.org/wiki/Synapse) that acts as a communication bridge between [motor neurons](https://www.simplypsychology.org/motor-neuron.html) and skeletal muscle fibers.
+The NMJ plays a fundamental role in converting neural signals into muscle contraction.
+Let's break down its working principle step by step.

+The process begins with a motor neuron transmitting an electrical signal called an [Action Potential].
+This signal travels along neuron's [axon](https://en.wikipedia.org/wiki/Axon) until it reaches the NMJ.
+It activates **voltage-gated sodium channels**, which allow positively charged sodium ions (Na⁺) enter the cell.
+The influx of sodium causes the cell membrane to become *"less negatively charged"*, a change known as **depolarization**.

-The signal path starts with motor neuron sending electrical signal called [Action Potential] to the NMJ.
-In response, a bunch of voltage gated sodium channels gets activated, and sodium (positive charged ion) enters the cell.
-Cell's membrane gets depolarized and it activated calcium flow into the cell.
-Calcium causes little containers with [neurotransmitters](https://en.wikipedia.org/wiki/Neurotransmitter) called [vesicles](https://en.wikipedia.org/wiki/Synaptic_vesicle) to fuse with the membrane and release neurotransmitters [Acetylcholine](https://en.wikipedia.org/wiki/Acetylcholine) (ACh).
+Continuous depolarization of the cell membrane subsequently activates **voltage-gated calcium channels**.
+Calcium ions (Ca²⁺) flow into the cell which triggers [little containers](https://en.wikipedia.org/wiki/Synaptic_vesicle) with [neurotransmitters](https://en.wikipedia.org/wiki/Neurotransmitter) to fuse with the membrane and release [Acetylcholine](https://en.wikipedia.org/wiki/Acetylcholine) (ACh).

 <img src="{{site.baseurl}}/assets/images/NMJ1.png" alt="drawing"/>
 {: .text-center .mb-1}

-[Exocytosis](https://en.wikipedia.org/wiki/Exocytosis) (source: [Byte Size Med]) {: .text-center .mt-0}
+[Exocytosis](https://en.wikipedia.org/wiki/Exocytosis) process at the Neuromuscular Junction (source: [Byte Size Med]) {: .text-center .mt-0}

-ACh travels through synaptic space and binds to its receptors.
-In response to a neurotransmitter, [ligand-gated ion channels](https://en.wikipedia.org/wiki/Ligand-gated_ion_channel) allow different ions to enter the muscle cell, which causes membrane depolarization.
-Which causes resting voltage of a membrane at around -90mV to go up.
+Acetylcholine travels across the synaptic space and binds to specialized receptors on the muscle cell's membrane.
+These receptors, also known as [ligand-gated ion channels](https://en.wikipedia.org/wiki/Ligand-gated_ion_channel), respond to the chemical messenger (neurotransmitter) by opening and allowing ions to enter the muscle cell.
+This process triggers membrane **depolarization**, causing  the resting membrane potential of the muscle cell (normally at around -90mV) to become less negative.

 <img src="{{site.baseurl}}/assets/images/NMJ2.png" alt="drawing"/>
 {: .text-center .mb-1}

-Depolarization due to opened ligand-gated ion channels (source: [Byte Size Med]) {: .text-center .mt-0}
+[Depolarization](https://en.wikipedia.org/wiki/Depolarization) caused by the opening of ligand-gated ion channels (source: [Byte Size Med])
+{: .text-center .mt-0}

-With a lot of this neurotransmitters, the voltage goes up more and more and at certain point reaches the threshold at around -50mV, where voltage-gated sodium channels are opened, causing sodium to rush into the cell.
-It finishes the muscle depolarization and generates an Action Potential on a muscle membrane which gets propagated along the muscle membrane and causing muscle contraction.
+As more ACh molecules bind to their receptors, the membrane voltage continues to rise.
+Once it reaches a threshold of approximately -50 mV, **voltage-gated sodium channels** open, allowing sodium ions (Na⁺) to rush into the muscle cell.
+This influx of sodium completes the process of membrane depolarization and generates an **Action Potential**.
+This electrical signal propagates along the muscle membrane, eventually leading to a muscle contraction.

 <img src="{{site.baseurl}}/assets/images/NMJ3.png" alt="drawing"/>
 {: .text-center .mb-1}

-[Excitation Contraction Coupling](https://www.sciencedirect.com/topics/medicine-and-dentistry/excitation-contraction-coupling) (source: [Byte Size Med])
+[Excitation-Contraction Coupling](https://www.sciencedirect.com/topics/medicine-and-dentistry/excitation-contraction-coupling) (source: [Byte Size Med])
 {: .text-center .mt-0}

 {: .NOTE}
-If you get lost, the main takeaway: we are basically converting neural electrical signal to chemical and then back to electrical signal in a muscle.
-It propagated along muscle fibers and causes contractions.
+If you feel overwhelmed by the details, the main takeaway: a neural electrical signal is converted to a chemical signal and then back into electrical signal in the muscle.
+The sequence **Neural Action Potential** → **Acetylcholine Release** → **Muscle Action Potential**.
+The muscle action potential then propagates along the muscle cell membrane and ultimately triggers muscle contraction.<br><br>The most important point is that this **muscle action potential can be measured**, providing valuable information about muscle activity.
-This electrical signal is called [Action Potential], which we can measure.

 ## Hardware Setup